DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT-FORWARDER/INTRODUCTION/Process-overview.md

 ---

 # Process overview

+## Voyage advice
+Purchase order details can be sent to the Freight forwarder, when the D365 Purchase order has a _Shipping company_ allocated that is setup as Freight forwarder landed cost Trading partner and has the outbound **Voyage advice** document setup and enabled.

 ## Voyage creator
 When a D365 Vendor of **Shipping type** set to _Shipping company_ has been loaded as a Freight forwarder landed cost Trading partner and has the incoming **Voyage creator** document setup and enabled, the freight forwarder can send the shipment details in order to create a Landed cost Voyage.